 This course encourages students to analyze management information systems for the purpose of planning and making decisions.
-Furthermore, students will examine how computer hardware and software technologies are successfully integrated in an organization to produce timely, relevant, and useful information.
-Fall, Spring.
+Students will examine how computer hardware and software technologies are successfully integrated in an organization to produce timely, relevant, and useful information.

-Prerequisites: CIS 110.
+Prerequisite: CIS 110.